anestisZioulis/Shelldom/README.md

 <!-- EXTRA COMMANDS -->

 # <pre align="center">Extra Commands</pre>
-<p align="center">These extra commands were added by me, not included in the assignment,
-so the CLI is more usable.</p>
+<p align="center">I added these extra commands that were not part of the assignment, so the CLI is more usable.</p>
 <hr>
 <br>

 - [x] **SORT**
-    - Read 32 numbers (byte size) from a binary file, sort them and display them.
+    - Read 32 numbers (byte size) from a binary file, sort them, and display them.
         - `sort` `<file>`
       ```c
           >> sort numbers.bin